Rank 2 local systems and abelian varieties: Coefficient Objects

 For general smooth $X/k$ over a perfect field, it seems that there are two $p$-adic analogs of a lisse $l$-adic sheaf: a (convergent) $F$-isocrystal and an \emph{overconvergent $F$-isocrystal}.
-When $k$ is finite, Crew suggests that overconvergent $F$-isocrystals provide a better analog \cite{crew1992f}. \begin{notation} \cite[Definition 2.7]{kedlaya2016notes} Let $X/k$ be a smooth variety over a perfect field.
-We denote by $\textbf{F-Isoc}^{\dagger}(X)$ the category of \emph{overconvergent $F$-isocrystals on $X$}. \end{notation}
+For our purposes (and following \cite{crew1992f}), overconvergent $F$-isocrystals are a better analog. \begin{notation} \cite[Definition 2.7]{kedlaya2016notes} Let $X/k$ be a smooth variety over a perfect field.
+We denote by $\fisocd{X}$ the category of \emph{overconvergent $F$-isocrystals on $X$}. \end{notation}